rocksun/awesome-aiops/README.md

 ## Observability

+- [LangFuse](https://github.com/langfuse/langfuse) - Langfuse is an open source LLM engineering platform.
+It helps teams collaboratively develop, monitor, evaluate, and debug AI applications.
+Langfuse can be self-hosted in minutes and is battle-tested.
+- [LogFire](https://pydantic.dev/logfire) - See exactly what your Python apps and LLMs are doing, while you code.
+Built on open standards (OpenTelemetry), Pydantic Logfire offers native AI integrations—from LLM API calls to agent frameworks.
+Plus comprehensive observability for any workload, AI or not.
 - [Mezmo](https://www.mezmo.com/) [closed-source] - Mezmo is a log ingestion and aggregation tool that uses ML to correlate and de-duplicate logs.
 With the explosion in observability data, having a tool that is able to make that data useful and actionable to teams is key.
 - [Causely](https://www.causely.io/) [closed-source] - Causely takes a unique approach of using a causal model to attempt to turn observability data and alerts into specific root causes.

 ## Experts

 - [k8sgpt](https://github.com/k8sgpt-ai/k8sgpt) - k8sgpt is a tool for scanning your Kubernetes clusters, diagnosing, and triaging issues in simple English.